-An individual who fails to make the required estimated payments is subject to penalty and interest on any estimated tax payment that is late or underpaid.

-Complete and attach Form 221, Underpayment of Estimated Tax by Individuals, to determine if any penalty and interest are due.
-Enter total penalty and interest from Form 221.
+An individual who fails to make the required estimated payments is subject to penalty on any estimated tax payment that is late or underpaid.
+Complete and attach Form 221, Underpayment of Estimated Tax by Individuals, to determine if any penalty is due.
+Enter the total penalty from Form 221.